UK energy giant BP's profits double to $27.7 billion

 Prices have dropped in recent months, with Brent crude averaging $88.87 in the fourth quarter.

 “The question becomes, what will they do with record profits and operating cash flow?
-Governments are already questioning record profits from other peer global energy companies,” said Gianna Bern, author of “Investing in Energy: A Primer on the Economics of the Energy Industry.”
+Governments are already questioning record profits from other peer global energy companies,” said Gianna Bern, an oil expert and professor of finance at the Mendoza College of business at the University of Notre Dame.
 “In an environment of record inflation and gas prices for the consumer, global energy companies will be compelled to reassess the cost and availability of energy for all.”

 Alice Harrison, fossil fuels campaign leader at environmental advocacy nonprofit Global Witness, said BP’s profits were made “on the back of three global crises’’ — the war in Ukraine, the energy crisis and climate breakdown.